-- Create a Policy for Text Recruitment Etiquette
+1. Create a Policy for Text Recruiting Etiquette

 When training your recruiters, make sure they are familiar with the policy and understand how to follow it.

-It is not just employees who need boundaries set in an increasingly remote workplace; candidates do.
+It is not just employees who appreciate boundaries; potential candidates do too.
 For example, sending an unwanted text to a jobseeker can appear invasive, especially if they are only a passive candidate.
 In addition, if a candidate is not expecting a text from you, they may be annoyed, offended, or put off because you decided to reach out to them that way.

 You should always respect the privacy of potential employees by asking for their consent beforehand, so texting should never be the first method of communication used with a candidate.

 Texts should also never include attachments, personal information, or anything not relevant to the job opening.
-Examples of appropriate things to text candidates about are:
+Examples of appropriate things to text candidates include:

-- letting them know that you have sent them a time-sensitive email
+- Letting candidates know that you have sent them a time-sensitive email

 If you are unsure, the rule of thumb is to aim for the mid-to-late morning, or between 8 A.M. and 12 P.M. in their respective time zones.
 This is when candidates typically prefer to be texted.

-Always make sure to introduce yourself, use the candidate’s name, and be clear about the purpose of your text in a friendly and concise way.
-Avoid using emojis, slang, or excessive abbreviations in your readers.
+Texting with a prospective employee is a great way to personalize your communication.
+However, it’s still important to use professional language and maintain a certain level of formality when texting a candidate.
+To achieve this, always make sure to introduce yourself, use the candidate’s name, and be clear about the purpose of your text in a friendly and concise way.
+Also, avoid using emojis, slang, or excessive abbreviations in your readers.

-Texting your candidates can be a great way to engage with them, but only when done professionally and respectfully.
+Text recruiting is a great way to engage candidates, but only when done professionally and respectfully.
 The above tips will help you ensure that your text recruiting efforts result in the best possible candidate experience.